 Here's how to create Facebook Post Quote Graphics:

 1. Using Canva, click on the Facebook Post template

-2. Insert your Styled Stock Library photo as the background
+2. Insert your Haute Stock photo as the background

 3. Select the Text tab and either use a Canva layout or use your own text layout

 4. Change the font and font colors to match your brand

 4 .Save your file as a template so that you can easily create new graphics by swapping out the photo and changing the text!